arenekosreal/deepin-KernelConfig/README.md

 - Go to the parent directory and you may find some new files, which contains four `.deb` files, their name begin with 'linux-'.
 - Copy or move these files to a new empty directory, execute `sudo dpkg -i *.deb` in that directory and wait until installed successfully.
 You may find some errors during installation, they doesn't matter, just go ahead.
 - Restart, in the boot menu, choose the second option, you will find three new options contains word `custom`, choose the first one of these options.
-- Wait until your system shows you login screen, login normally, in the terminal, execute `uname -a` and you will find your kernel was loaded successfully.
+- Wait until your system shows you login screen, login normally, execute `uname -a` in the terminal and you will find your kernel was loaded successfully.

 **Note:**
 - Backup your files before installing kernel!
 It may break your system and you will spend more enegy on fixing it.